Hibou57/PostiATS-Utilities/doc/json-ref-ref.md

         function: -- a record of three indexed fields
            [0]: str -- member of type str
-           [1]: -- record made of multiple components
+           [1]: -- record made of two components
               + argument1 -- this is always provided
               + argument2 -- this is always provided
-           [2]: -- record made of either one of these single components
+           [2]: -- record made of either one of these two options
               | result -- this may be this
               | nothing -- or this